All-knowledge/pandemic_overview/README.md

 ### How another project 'Minimal Mistakes' guides contributors in their Pull Request process
 ("Contributing set up, create branch, Pull Requests, GitHub Flow")[https://github.com/mmistakes/minimal-mistakes]
 (Understanding the GitHub flow)[https://guides.github.com/introduction/flow/]
+GitHub flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly

+This guide explains how and why GitHub flow works.

+- Main is deployable always
+- Create a branch & Commit work on it
+- Pull Request announces your work and opens discussion, even if you are nowhere near being ready to complete it
+- Discussions are in the activity, full markup capability
+- @mentions to alert others
+- a bot can do housekeeping tasks such as trim old dead stale branches
+- Discuss and review changes, ensure testing and style are adhered to
+- Deploy to pre-prod or prod
+- Merge with main branch